ArtusLama/streamdeck-fileexplorer/readme.md

 - Test on other devices (mac and linux)
 - Github Actions workflow for linting
 - Translations (i18n)
+- Add open folder radio options: open on stream deck (in the profile) / open directly in local file explorer / more
 - ADD CODE DOCS!!!

 # License